hantao-zhou/AI-wiki/Computer Engineering/Compute Tools/Python3/pipenv.md

 This command creates a new virtual environment in a directory called `.venv` within the current directory, and installs the specified version of Python in the environment.

+This is also worth mentioning that, it can use pyenv[[pyenv]] or asdf to add unexisting envs

 4. Activate the virtual environment using the following command:

 ```